 - Change.
 Changes in attitude and practice are necessary to improve current economic conditions.
 Public support for change will build as the program grows.

 - Implementation-Oriented.
 Activity creates confidence in the program and greater levels of participation.
 Frequent, visible changes are a reminder that the revitalization process is under way.
 Small projects at the beginning of the program pave the way for larger activities as the revitalization effort matures.

 The four point methodology works to create a total image for the community: Providing the retail/professional area with its necessary market niche, creating a cohesive visual identity unique to the community, and nurturing a cultural ambiance associated with the community’s location, appearance, and way of life.
 The Main Street Approach gradually builds on existing resources and fosters improved community leadership and support on behalf of the Central Business District for the long term.

 - Organization is the building of consensus and cooperation between the groups that play a role in the downtown.
 Many individuals and organizations in the community have a stake in the economic viability of the downtown.

 - Design involves improving the downtown’s image by improving its physical appearance – not just the appearance of buildings, but also of street lights, window displays, parking areas, signs, sidewalks, streetscapes, landscaping, promotional materials and all other elements that convey a visual message about what the downtown is and what it has to offer.

-- Business Enhancement involves strengthening the existing economic base of the downtown while diversifying it.
+- Economic Development involves strengthening the existing economic base of the downtown while diversifying it.
 Business enhancement activities include helping existing downtown businesses, recruiting new businesses, providing a balanced mix, converting unused space into productive property, and sharpening the competitiveness of downtown merchants.